pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-open.md

 ## Examples

-Prints the url of the Azure AD application registration on the Azure Portal
+Prints the url of the Azure AD application registration management page on the Azure Portal.

 ```sh
 m365 aad app open --appId d75be2e1-0204-4f95-857d-51a37cf40be8
 ```

-Prints the url of the Azure AD application registration on the preview Azure Portal
+Prints the url of the Azure AD application registration management page on the preview Azure Portal.

 ```sh
 m365 aad app open --appId d75be2e1-0204-4f95-857d-51a37cf40be8 --preview
 ```

-Opens the url in the browser
+Opens the url of the Azure AD application registration management page using the browser.

 ```sh
 m365 aad app open --appId d75be2e1-0204-4f95-857d-51a37cf40be8 --autoOpenBrowser